abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 String b = new String("bar");		// stored in heap only, not in pool

 String c = "foo";					// points to b only (b == c is true)

+// text block Strings
+String d = """
+foobar""";
+/*
+Rules:
+1. Must have a new line after start """
+2. \s puts two spaces
+3. line splicing using \ is there
+4. \" and \""" are available
+5. escape characters work inside this
+6. spaces at end of a line are ignored
+*/
 ```

 ### Interning